 It is not true that people with darker skin tones are immune to skin cancer.
-Black people and those with darker skin tones can and do get skin cancer.
-However, skin cancer is not a frequent occurrence among black people.
+People with darker skin do develop skin cancer, but less often than those with lighter skin.

-According to the American Academy of Dermatology, people with darker skin tones often do not receive a diagnosis until the cancer is in its later stages.
-This tends to be because the symptoms are harder to recognize.
+The American Academy of Dermatology Association (AAD) reports that people with darker skin tones often do not receive a diagnosis until skin cancer is in its later stages.

 - mucous membranes, such as inside the mouth